Shylex96/Shylex96/README.md

 # 👨‍💻 Esteban Albarrán — Software Developer

 Hi there!
-I'm Esteban, a **Software Developer** with experience in multiple technologies, frameworks, and tools that I use daily to build efficient and creative digital solutions.
+I'm Esteban, a **Full Stack Developer** with experience in multiple technologies, frameworks, and tools that I use daily to build efficient and creative digital solutions.
 Currently, I'm working at **Numier TPV**, developing applications with backend and frontend technologies.

 ## 🚀 Technologies & Tools I Use Daily: